Benchmark tool

 CSIRO’s Chenath calculation engine

-The Chenath engine has been developed by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+The Chenath engine has been developed by the CSIRO.
 It uses decades of climate data and average user behaviour, among other factors, to predict annual totals of hourly heating and cooling energy requirements for residential dwellings.
 More information on the Chenath engine can be found in the Chenath repository.

 The Chenath engine was validated in 2004 against the international standard ANSI/ASHRAE 140-2001.